lightstep/otel-launcher-go/README.md

 [![Docs](https://godoc.org/github.com/lightstep/otel-launcher-go/launcher?status.svg)](https://pkg.go.dev/github.com/lightstep/otel-launcher-go/launcher)
 [![Go Report Card](https://goreportcard.com/badge/github.com/lightstep/otel-launcher-go/launcher)](https://goreportcard.com/report/github.com/lightstep/otel-launcher-go/launcher)

+In August 2023, [Lightstep became ServiceNow
+Cloud Observability](https://docs.lightstep.com/docs/banner-faq) To ease the transition, all code artifacts will continue to use the Lightstep name.
+You don't need to do anything to keep using this repository.

-# Launcher, a Lightstep Distro for OpenTelemetry 🚀
+# Launcher, a Lightstep Distro for OpenTelemetry 🚀 [Deprecated]

 ### What is Launcher?